Esquipulas: The Basilica

 The cathedral at Esquipulas was proclaimed a basilica in 1961 by Pope John XXIII, and in 1995, celebrating the 400th anniversary of the shrine, Pope John Paul II proclaimed it "the spiritual center of Central America."
 Every year, thousands of pilgrims from Guatemala, the United States, Mexico, Europe and other Central American countries flock to pay homage to the dark wooden image of the crucified Christ, the most revered Catholic shrine in the region.

 El Santuario de Chimayo, a major Roman Catholic pilgrimage site in Chimayó, New Mexico, United States, is closely linked with Esquipulas.

 Tierra Santa tablets

 Esquipulas is famous for its Tierra Santa (Holy Earth) clay tablets that are purchased by the pilgrims during church festivals.
 The clay from the local deposits is cleaned and pressed into small cakes.
 Such clay is also known as tierra bendita, or Tierra del Santo.
 The popularity of this clay is attested by the many names (for example, akipula, cipula, askipula, kipula) that are used for such medicinal clay tablets all around Central America.
 Pilgrims sometimes eat the supposedly curative clay, or they rub themselves with it.

 Similar customs prevail at the sister shrine El Santuario de Chimayo in the US.

 Culture

 Beauty contests

-The maximum beauty event in Esquipulas is "Miss Beauty of Esquipulas", formerly "Señorita Esquipulas", followed by the National Queen of the Independence Party.
+The maximum beauty event in Esquipulas is "Miss Beauty of Esquipulas", formerly "Señorita Esquipulas", followed by the National Queen of the Independence Festival.
 These events are the second most important beauty contests in the country after only "Miss Universe Guatemala".